 The Story of a Chipotle Lime Red Snapper

-I let this red snapper marinade for only 15-20 minutes.
-The benefit to letting it marinade is that it allows that flavoring to really get absorbed by the meat and helps achieve a greater depth of flavor.
+I let this red snapper marinade for only 15-20 minutes because letting it marinade allows that flavoring to really get absorbed by the meat.
+Plus, it helps achieve a greater depth of flavor.
 I do not recommend marinating it too long as it will get mushy if it does.

 The following evening I tended my grill and prepped the fire.
 Then, I oiled my plancha (similar to a griddle) and placed each filet on top.
 It doesn’t take long for fish to cook, so don’t go too far.
 I flipped the filets after only 2 – 2.5 minutes.
 The internal temperature we shoot for on fish is 145 degrees Fahrenheit, so if you’re unsure how long to cook your filet just use a meat thermometer.

 I remove the chipotle lime red snapper from the plancha once it was done cooking.
 I had prepared a bed of sliced cabbage and red onion on a serving plate that I set the filets on top of.
 Placed some lime wedges around the filets and it was ready to eat.
 Best enjoyed with friends and family.
 Cheers!